Last updated December 2020

 Winner: Tie (though we'd go with D3)

 Why: D3 heats faster, but D5 hangs onto heat longer.
-However, the differences are very, very small and the performance is very, very close.
+However, the differences are small, so the performance is very similar.

-For most people, heating properties are the most important quality of cookware.
-People want cookware that heats rapidly, evenly, and has a decent amount of heat retention--that is, hangs onto heat for awhile after the heating element is shut off.
-Clad stainless cookware, with its aluminum interior, is more on the rapid-and-even end of the spectrum, while cast iron is on the hangs-onto-heat-forever end.
-Both serve a purpose in most kitchens, with clad stainless edging out cast iron as the more versatile, all-around choice primarily because of its stability--it doesn't react with any foods the way cast iron can react with acidic foods.
+For most people, heating properties are the most important quality of cookware (assuming safety is a given).
+People want cookware that heats evenly, fairly rapidly, and has decent heat retention.
+Clad stainless steel cookware, with its aluminum interior, is more on the rapid-and-even end of the spectrum (while cast iron is on the hangs-onto-heat-forever end).

-Having said that, our preference is D3, for the simple reason that it contains more aluminum, and more aluminum, in general, means better performance.
+Our preference is D3, for the simple reason that it contains more aluminum, meaning better heat conductivity in general.

 Winner: Tie